This live, online course will help you create thought-provoking scenarios that clients and learners love. No more information dumps!

 Choose formats and evaluate the project

-- Consider ways to provide scenarios on demand rather than in formal training
+- Consider ways to provide scenarios on demand rather than in formal training events

 - Choose the most effective media for your needs and budget